-We’ve all seen the articles touting the perks of solo travel flood our Facebook feeds.
+We’ve all seen the inspirational quotes and articles touting the perks of solo travel flood our Facebook feeds.

 “Why travelling solo is so important”